Steam Lab for Kids: Looking for great ways to make science blast off in your child’s life? Hands On Learning!

 - Students who physically experience scientific concepts understand them more deeply and score better on science tests, according to a new UChicago-led study.

-This study went even deeper into what it means to have hands on learning by using brain scans to back up their theories.
-Check out these brainiacks have to say about it:
+This study went even deeper into what it means to have hands on learning by using brain scans to back up their theories. here!

 - Experts believe that by involving students in a total learning experience (i.e. learning by doing), their ability to think critically is significantly enhanced.
 It teaches them to rely more on evidence (observed data), encourages them to think independently, and reduces their dependence on authority.

-There is a lot of information available to back up this once “fad” I education styles.
-Read more about it here, and decide for yourself if hands on is beneficial for your little ones:
+There is a lot of information available to back up this once “fad” in education styles.
+Read more about it here, and decide for yourself if hands on is beneficial for your little ones.

 - Research consistently shows that children who have opportunities to actively investigate natural settings and engage in problem-based learning greatly benefit from the experiences.
 They gain skills, interests, knowledge, aspirations and motivation to learn more.